smarchante1/personal-portfolio/src/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: 'Hey there, im'
-name: 'Brittany Chiang'
+name: 'Stephanie Marchante'
-subtitle: 'I build things for the web.'
+subtitle: 'Junior Software-Engineer and Bass Wizardess.'
-contactText: 'Get In Touch'
+contactText: 'Lets Chat'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+I'm a software engineer and bass guitarist based in Seattle, WA.
+I love learning about new technologies and flexing my Agile development chops on new and exciting projects.